-3. Voter Approved Bond Measure
+2. Voter Approved Bond Measure

 The District passed a \$72 million local bond in 2012.
-Those funds have either been previously utilized or are dedicated to needed modernization projects.
+The funds have been previously utilized and the remaining authorization is not available at this time.
+The remaining authorization will be needed to reduce the COP debt.
 Therefore, no local bond funds are available to offset costs identified in this report for students projected from new housing units.

-4. Surplus Property
+3. Surplus Property